platformer/typst-algorithms/algo.typ

 // Get the thickness of a stroke.
 // Credit to PgBiel on GitHub.
 #let _stroke-thickness(stroke) = {
-  // TODO: When it is possible to access the thickness of any
-  //   stroke value, remove this function.

   if type(stroke) in ("length", "relative length") {
     stroke
   } else if type(stroke) == "color" {